Diegoslourenco/multi-module-kotlin-api/README.md

 ## Architecture

 - `entities` has the business objects of the application and cannot access any other module;
-- `repository` has access to entities e defines the DAO and the database;
+- `repository` has access to entities, defines the DAO and the database;
 - `service` contains the business rules and can see entities and repository;
 - `web` contains the endpoints;
 - `application` has access to all modules and runs the application